Insurance FAQ: Farm

 +

 The size and diversity of your operation also influence pricing.
 Larger farms with more buildings, equipment, and livestock naturally require more coverage.
 The type of farming you conduct matters too, livestock operations face different risks than grain farms, and specialized crops may have different risk profiles than traditional crops.
-Your claim history provides insurers with insights about risk management practices on your farm, with fewer claims typically resulting in more favorable rates.
+Having fewer claims typically resulting in more favorable rates.

 Should I insure my farm equipment for replacement cost or actual cash value?